algolia/instantsearch/packages/algoliasearch-helper/README.md

 ### Pagination

 #### Get the current page

 ```
 helper.getCurrentPage();
 ```

 #### Change page

 ```
 helper.setCurrentPage( 3 ).search();
 ```

 ### Index

 Index can be changed.
-The common use case is when you have several slaves with different sort (sort by relevance, sort by price…).
+The common use case is when you have several slaves with different sort values (sort by relevance, sort by price…).

 #### Change the current index

 ```
 helper.setIndex( "index_orderByPrice" ).search();
 ```

 #### Get the current index

 ```
 var currentIndex = helper.state.index;
 ```